Skip to main content

 FY 26 CPF Requests Submitted

-Congresswoman Gillen has submitted the following funding requests for important community projects in New York's Fourth Congressional District to the House Appropriations Committee.
+Congresswoman Gillen has submitted the following funding requests for important community projects in New York's Fourth Congressional District to the House Appropriations Committee for Fiscal Year 2026.

 In compliance with House Rules and Committee Requirements, Congresswoman Gillen has certified that she, her spouse, and her immediate family have no financial interest in any of the projects she has requested.